-In his seventh season as head coach of the Iona College men's and women's cross country and track & field programs, Ricardo Santos '00 has continued to lead his alma mater to its "Rich Tradition of Excellence".
+In his eighth season as head coach of the Iona College men's and women's cross country and track & field programs, Ricardo Santos '00 has continued to lead his alma mater to its "Rich Tradition of Excellence".
 The former All-American cross country performer for the Maroon & Gold has added to the legacy as its leader, guiding both programs to success at the conference, regional and national levels.

 At the top of the list of accolades for the Gaels under Santos include six Top 10 finishes at the NCAA Men's Cross Country Championships.
 In his first season, Iona was the national runner up in Terre Haute with a second place finish.
 Following eighth place finishes in 2009 and 2010, a ninth place finish in 2011, and a sixth place mark in 2013, the Gaels placed fifth in their latest NCAA Championship appearance in 2015.

 Santos has led the men's program to seven MAAC Championships in cross country and extended the nation's longest active streak to 24 straight, a stretch which also includes his time as a student-athlete.
 The Gaels won two NCAA Northeast Regional Cross Country Championships in 2008 and 2012 earning Santos Regional Coach of the Year honors.

 In 2010-11, Iona had one of its most successful campaigns across the cross country, and indoor & outdoor track seasons.
 Santos led the program to a sixth place finish in the John McDonnell Program of the Year Award standings, honoring the top Division I program in the country.

 In addition, the Maroon & Gold was honored as the national team champions in NCAA Division I-AAA cross country in 2009 and 2010 and both indoor track and outdoor track & field in 2011.